NEASQC/WP6_QNLP/README.md

 The alpha is currently implemented in one single jupyter notebook, [Dressed_QNLP_demo.ipynb](https://github.com/NEASQC/WP6_QNLP/blob/v0.3/neasqc_wp61/models/quantum/alpha/Dressed_QNLP_demo.ipynb).
 The beginning of the notebook contains a demonstration of how BERT sentence embeddings and parametrised quantum circuits can be generated using a small number of sample sentences.
 After this demonstration, and below the "Dressed Quantum Circuits" heading, two classes are defined which can be used in a pipeline that takes in our sentence dataset and generates a trainable model.
 After this generation, the model is trained using PyTorch.

-WARNING: You must run the initial demonstration as many of the functions and imports are used in the definition of the actual model, later in the notebook.
+WARNING: You must run the initial demonstration, as many of the functions and imports are used in the definition of the actual model later in the notebook.

 ### Alpha Discussion